 Dominion operates a high-voltage network of approximately 6,300 miles of transmission lines.
 Of this total, less than 1% (52 miles) is comprised of underground (UG) cables.
 At 230 kilovolts, such as the proposed line, there are approximately 2,500 miles of OH lines and 34 miles of UG cables in our service area.
 These underground installations are primarily for large water crossings, dense metro areas, or other areas that are not suitable for overhead lines.

 On March 6, 2008 the General Assembly established a pilot program (House Bill 1319) to underground certain high voltage transmission lines within the Commonwealth.
 This bill has passed both houses of the General Assembly and was approved by Governor Timothy M. Kaine on April 2, 2008.
-Dominion will construct two approved pilot projects.
-For more information, visit the project websites at Pleasant View-Hamilton and Beaumeade-NIVO.
+Dominion constructed two approved pilot projects, which included Pleasant View-Hamilton and Beaumeade-NIVO.

 The Virginia State Corporation Commission will issue dates for a public hearing, most likely in the project area, with an evidentiary hearing thereafter.
 Citizens are encouraged to participate in the process and provide input.
 The SCC maintains copies of all documents related to the case.
 Updates about the status of the application can be found on the SCC website at www.scc.virginia.gov.